Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

-Being able to stratify tables into meaningful groups is not only an important feature for structuring tabular data (see requirement \ref{req:grouping}), but also an essential prerequisite for aggregation operations in Taggle.
+Being able to stratify tables into meaningful groups is not only an important feature for structuring tabular data, but also an essential prerequisite for aggregation operations in Taggle.

-As grouped elements appear in adjacent rows, grouping is related to sorting, but Taggle separates these operations in order to enable more fine-grained control of groups.
-We leverage categorical vectors to group datasets, which allows us, for example, to group countries by \textit{continent}.
-Numerical vectors can be used to split the dataset into groups based on bins.
-Users can also split datasets into groups by selecting items.
+Grouping is related to sorting since grouping also influences the order of items.
+Taggle, however, separates these operations in order to enable more fine-grained control of groups.
+As discussed before, we leverage categorical or binned numerical attributes to group datasets.
+Similarly, we can leverage regular expressions on string columns to create groups, or use dates and date ranges on date columns.
+Users can also split the table into two groups based on the current selection.
 Combining multiple hierarchically sorted grouping attributes creates fine-grained groups that correspond to the Cartesian product of the constituting categories.
-In practice, we found that two to three grouping levels are sufficient, as more lead to fragmented groups.
+In practice, we found that two to three grouping levels are sufficient, because more lead to fragmented groups.

+Setting the grouping hierarchy is analogous to hierarchical sorting---the order of grouping attributes is indicated in a dedicated grouping hierarchy panel.
+Since grouping takes precedence over sorting, the hierarchy is shown above the sorting hierarchy panel (see Figure~\ref{fig:aids} (c)).
+The separation of grouping and sorting operations gives the user tighter control over the order of the table items.
+Users can, for example, group items based on a binned numerical attribute but sort the items inside the groups according to a different attribute.

-A dedicated group column summarizes how the group is defined and how many items are contained.
-In Figure~\ref{fig:aids}, for instance, the combination of the attributes \textit{continent} and \textit{the human development index} constitute the grouping, which is indicated in the first column.
-This column can be utilized to sort the groups by their name or by their size (i.e., the number of items they contain).
+A group name column summarizes the current grouping and how many items are contained.
+In Figure~\ref{fig:aids}, for instance, the combination of the attributes \textit{continent} and \textit{the human development index} constitutes the grouping, which is indicated in the first column.
+Groups can also be sorted by their name, by the number of contained items, by statistical measures of numerical attributes (e.g., mean or median), or by the most frequent category.
+Selected options are shown in an additional group sorting hierarchy in the panel.